apache/spark/docs/howto/variable.rst

     Single underscores surround ``VAR``.
 This is in contrast with the way ``airflow.cfg`` parameters are stored, where double underscores surround the config section name.
-    Variables set using Environment Variables would not appear in the Airflow UI but you will be able to use it in your DAG file.
+    Variables set using Environment Variables would not appear in the Airflow UI but you will be able to use them in your DAG file.

 Securing Variables
 ------------------